 Whatever remains after all debts are settled is distributed among your heirs or beneficiaries named in your will.

 WHAT IF I HAVE PROPERTY IN DIFFERENT STATES?

 Any tangible and intangible personal property (such as collections and investments) are probated in your state of residence.
 Real estate in other states will be probated in the state in which it’s located.

 WHAT HAPPENS TO MY LIFE INSURANCE POLICY, PENSION OR JOINTLY OWNED ASSETS?

 Life insurance policies or pensions with a named beneficiary or assets that you co-own are considered nonprobate assets.
 Since these assets are passed on automatically when you die, they do not need to be handled by probate.
 However, if your life insurance beneficiary is invalid, the policy becomes probate.

 HOW LONG WILL THE PROCESS TAKE?

-The team at Foshee & Yaffe have been practicing in Oklahoma for more than 35 years.
+The team at Foshee & Yaffe have been practicing in Oklahoma for nearly 50 years.
 We have the expertise and experience to assist with your estate planning and probate details.
 Contact us today to learn how we can help.